slomasov/BIOS270-AU25/Environment/Environment.md

 The `--from-history` flag ensures that only explicitly installed packages are saved, keeping the environment file clean and minimal.

 Compare the new YAML file (`bioinfo_example_latest.yaml`) with the original one.
-What changes do you notice?
+What changes do you notice? - installed new packages

 Answer the following questions:
-- What micromamba command can you use to list all created environemnts?
+- What micromamba command can you use to list all created environemnts? - env list
-- What micromamba command can you use to list all packages installed in a specific environment?
+- What micromamba command can you use to list all packages installed in a specific environment? - list -n [name]
-- What micromamba command can you use to remove a package?
+- What micromamba command can you use to remove a package? remove -n [name] [package]
-- What micromamba command can you use to install a package from a specific channel?
+- What micromamba command can you use to install a package from a specific channel? install -n [name] -c [channel] [package]
-- What micromamba command can you use to remove an environment?
+- What micromamba command can you use to remove an environment? env remove -n [name]

-- What are all the `r-base` and `Bioconductor` packages that were installed in the `bioinfo_example` environment?
+- What are all the `r-base` and `Bioconductor` packages that were installed in the `bioinfo_example` environment? - r-base and r-base64enc
 *(Hint: You may want to use one of the commands from your answers to the above questions, and combine it with the `grep` command.)*

 >Remember to push the updated environment file and example outputs to your GitHub repository.
 Include your output plots and any observations in your write-up.